 Tek’retan paid him no heed.
 His claws raked forth, drawing furrows through the Outsider’s flesh.
 It did not bleed.
 It did not respond.
 It turned its blade on the kami.
 One swipe left Tek’retan without an arm.
 With his remaining arm, Tek’retan lashed out.
 His claws sliced through the end of the Outsider’s arm, sending the nub flying.
 The sword disappeared.

 “Shit,” Tanadal swore.
 He wouldn’t have thought anything could harm the Outsiders.

-Tek’retan swept low, brining a sharp foot toward the Outsider’s legs, which ended in glowing digits like those of hits hands.
-The Outsider raised its legs and brought it down again with eery speed.
-Its toes of light wrapped around Te’retan’s extended leg, pinning him.
+Tek’retan swept low, bringing a sharp foot toward the Outsider’s legs, which ended in glowing digits like those of its hands.
+The Outsider raised its leg and brought it down again with eerie speed.
+Its toes of light wrapped around Tek’retan’s extended leg, pinning him.
 A sword formed from its other hand.